kalfasyan/kalfasyan/README.md

 ### Contact

-🌱 I’m always interested to learn about how Artificial Intelligence can improve the lives of the many (not the few 😉)
+🌱 I’m always interested to learn about how Artificial Intelligence can improve the lives of the many (not the few!)
 💬 Do you want to reach out?
 📫 Send an email at kalfasyan[at]gmail[dot]com